KristianTan/listMaker/README.md

 ```

 ## JWT implementation
-To implement JWT into this project, the server issues a token when a list is created or a user enters the correct code and passphrase for a list.
+To implement JWT into this project, the server issues a token when a user registers a new account or logs in to an existing account.
+Logged in users can edit and access their lists without the list passphrase.
-The server checks to see if a JWT exists when a user accesses a list, if their is an existing JWT for the list being accessed, the user will not be prompted for the passphrase and can access the list immediately after entering the code.
-The JWT token will expire after 15 minutes.